adraismawur/python-template-maxi/README.md

 If you want, you can choose a different license on https://choosealicense.com/.
 A popular and permissive open sources license is the [MIT License](https://opensource.org/license/mit/)

-### Why do I need this folder structure?
+### Folder structure

 You do not need this exact folder structure, but for larger projects it is highly recommended that you subdivide your code into submodules (subdirectories).
 It takes people very long to read through an entire file to find the specific code they are interested in editing, so collating your code by category into different files and functions is important.

 If you are working with just a few functions, it is also OK to have a few python files in the root directory without any subdirectories.

-### Why do I need a requirements file?
+### `requirements.txt` file

 A requirements file makes it easy for people to automatically install the same dependencies you used to develop and run your application.
 You can also fix your requirements to specific version numbers to ensure that people can use the exact same dependencies and re-produce your work.

-### Why do I need pre-commit
+### pre-commit

-The pre-commit hooks added to this repository ensure a basic level of code style and prevent some minor issues.
+[pre-commit](https://pre-commit.com/), a Git [hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) added to this repository ensures a basic level of code style and prevents some minor issues.
+As the name implies, scripts configured in the hook will be run before attempting to commit changes to your (local) repository.
 Since you (hopefully) commit early and often, pre-commit ensures that your code remains nicely stylized and readable.

-### Why do I need Black?
+Here, the only script pre-configured for pre-commit is Black.

+### Black

-[Black](https://black.readthedocs.io/en/stable/) is a code formatter.
+[Black](https://github.com/psf/black) is a code formatter.
 Any code base that uses it will have a style that is the same no matter who wrote the code.
 A consistent code style makes it easier to read, maintain and expand on code.

-### Why does Black use spaces instead of tabs?
+#### Why does Black use spaces instead of tabs?

 Pretty much all of Black's choices come from adhering to the [PEP8 Style guide](https://peps.python.org/pep-0008/).

 Wherever it does not, the authors have made their own decisions and are just applying them consistently.

-### Why does black limit lines to 88 characters?
+#### Why does Black limit lines to 88 characters?

 PEP8 [recommends 79](https://peps.python.org/pep-0008/#maximum-line-length), but Black extends it to reduce average lines of code.